Making homemade crayons is a fun and simple gift that saves old, broken crayons from being dumped in the trashcan!

-- muffin tin (You can use any size and any shape.
-I used a mini muffin tin.)
+- MUFFIN TIN – You can use any size and any shape.
+I used a mini muffin tin.

-3. Stick the filled muffin tin into a 275 degree preheated oven for 10-12 minutes.
-Take them out and let them cool on the counter for a few minutes, then stick the into the refrigerator for 10 minutes.
+Stick the filled muffin tin into a 275 degree preheated oven for 10-12 minutes.
+Take them out, stir each section with a toothpick, and then let them cool on the counter for a few minutes.
+Cool completely by sticking them into the refrigerator for 10 minutes.

 Once they are completely cool, turn the muffin tin over and the will fall right out and look something like this:

 They are now ready to use and just waiting to be colored with!
 Grab some paper and get creative, there’s a whole new activity waiting right at your finger tips.